How to Start an LLC in CT

 Step 1: Name Your Connecticut LLC

 You’ll need a business name that meets Connecticut’s rules (you can find them in CT Gen Stat § 34-243k).
-Here are the main requirements to keep in mind:
+Here are the main regulations to keep in mind:

 • Your LLC’s name must be unique in Connecticut.
 If another business is using your name, or one close to it, your paperwork will be rejected.
-You’ll want to check via Connecticut’s Business Records Search.
+You’ll want to check via Connecticut’s Business Records Search to make sure the name you want is available.

 Can an LLC go by a different name in Connecticut?